rodolfobrandao8/snakemake-mag-annotation-/README.md

-# Bioinformatics workflow for the functional annotation of multi-kingdom MAGs using Snakemake
+# Bioinformatics workflow for taxonomic classification and functional annotation of multi-kingdom MAGs using Snakemake.

 Development of an Integrated Functional Annotation Workflow for Metagenome-Assembled Genomes.